What are common symptoms of AIP?

 AIP is a genetic disease that runs in families:

-- In order to have AIP, you must have inherited the affected gene from a parent.
+- In order to have AIP, you most likely have inherited the affected gene from a parent.

 - Even if you have the gene for AIP, you may not have symptoms.